Eurofighter Typhoon: Procurement, production and costs

 The first production contract was signed on 30 January 1998 between Eurofighter GmbH, Eurojet and NETMA.
 The procurement totals were as follows: the UK 232, Germany 180, Italy 121, and Spain 87.
 Production was again allotted according to procurement: BAe (37.42%), DASA (29.03%), Aeritalia (19.52%), and CASA (14.03%).

 On 2 September 1998, a naming ceremony was held at Farnborough, United Kingdom.
 This saw the Typhoon name formally adopted, initially for export aircraft only.
 The name continues the storm theme started by the Panavia Tornado.
-This was reportedly resisted by Germany; the Hawker Typhoon was a fighter-bomber aircraft used by the RAF during the Second World War to attack German targets.
+Germany reportedly opposed this name; the Hawker Typhoon was a fighter-bomber aircraft used by the RAF during the Second World War to attack German targets.
 The name "Spitfire II" (after the famous British Second World War fighter, the Supermarine Spitfire) had also been considered and rejected for the same reason early in the development programme.
 In September 1998, contracts were signed for production of 148 Tranche 1 aircraft and procurement of long lead-time items for Tranche 2 aircraft.
 In March 2008, the final Tranche 1 aircraft was delivered to the German Air Force.
 On 21 October 2008, the RAF's first two of 91 Tranche 2 aircraft, were delivered to RAF Coningsby.

-In July 2009, after almost 2 years of negotiations, the planned Tranche 3 purchase was split into 2 parts and the Tranche 3A contract was signed by the partner nations.
+In July 2009, after almost 2 years of negotiations, the planned Tranche 3 purchase was split into 2 parts, and the Tranche 3A contract was signed by the partner nations.
 The "Tranche 3B" order did not go ahead.

 The Eurofighter Typhoon is unique in modern combat aircraft in that there are four separate assembly lines.
 Each partner company assembles its own national aircraft, but builds the same parts for all aircraft (including exports); Premium AEROTEC (main centre fuselage), EADS CASA (right wing, leading edge slats), BAE Systems (BAE) (front fuselage (including foreplanes), canopy, dorsal spine, tail fin, inboard flaperons, rear fuselage section) and Leonardo (left wing, outboard flaperons, rear fuselage sections).

 Production is divided into three tranches (see table below).
-Tranches are a production/funding distinction, and do not imply an incremental increase in capability with each tranche.
+Tranches are a production/funding distinction and do not imply an incremental increase in capability with each tranche.
 Tranche 3 are based on late Tranche 2 aircraft with improvements added.
 Tranche 3 was split into A and B parts.
-Tranches were further divided up into production standard/capability blocks and funding/procurement batches, though these did not coincide, and are not the same thing; e.g., the Eurofighter designated FGR4 by the RAF is a Tranche 1, block 5.
+Tranches were further divided up into production standard/capability blocks and funding/procurement batches, though these did not coincide; for example, the Eurofighter designated FGR4 by the RAF is a Tranche 1, block 5.
 Batch 1 covered block 1, but batch 2 covered blocks 2, 2B and 5.
-On 25 May 2011 the 100th production aircraft, ZK315, rolled off the production line at Warton.
+On 25 May 2011, the 100th production aircraft, ZK315, rolled off the production line at Warton.